AndrewJBateman/angular-data-dashboard/README.md

 * Data can also be fetched from a REST API endpoint or database service call.

-* Updated to Angular 8.
+* Updated to Angular 9.

 ## Status & To-Do List

-* Status: working Angular 8 app that displays a line chart, pie-chart and table-chart.
+* Status: working pp that displays a line chart, pie-chart and table-chart.

-* To-Do: Add other chart types, including gauges...
+* To-Do: Add other chart types, including gauges...App is designed for PC/tablet, does not resize for phone size - could use angular mat cards or flex-grid to make it fully responsive.

 ## Inspiration